josephbudd/kickwasm/README.md

-# kickwasm version 2.0.0
+# kickwasm version 3.0.0 experimental because syscall/js is experimental

-Compatible with go version 1.12.

 I didn't realize that the go syscall/js package was experimental.
 With go version 1.12 I found that out the hard way.

-There fore Kickwasm is EXPERIMENTAL.
-Its current scope is only to keep up with the changes in the EXPERIMENTAL go syscall/js package.
+There fore **Kickwasm is EXPERIMENTAL**.
+Its current primary scope is to keep up with the changes in the EXPERIMENTAL go syscall/js package.
+Kickwasm is currently compatible with go version 1.12.

+## Framework changes in version 3.0.0

+* func RegisterCallBack and func RegisterEventCallBack were moved from the NotJS package to the ViewTools package in the renderer.
+* Framework code has been refactored to correctly use the new func RegisterEventCallBack for event handlers, not func RegisterCallBack.

-## To Do
+## Previous changes

-1. The contacts example needs to be redone.
-1. The some parts of the wiki need to be redone.
+Lowercased panel package names.
+I also moved the call back funcs from tools to viewtools.

 ## I love kickwasm